Gojiberry Templates

 Being able to lead this project and take it from start to finish was an amazing opportunity for me to practice each step of the design process.
 At first I was nervous to start the process without doing user research, but I realized that, given that the backend for the templates is already built out from the existing 1-click templates, implementing these changes would be relatively easy and simple, and it will be faster to push the changes to production and user test from there rather than spend time and money to confirm assumptions that are already fairly well backed by previous data.

-These designs haven’t yet been implemented, but they are slated to go into production soon.
+These designs were implemented in July 2024, as detailed here.
 This project was also a great exercise in multidisciplinary team collaboration and agile development.
 See the full slide deck at the bottom of the page.